callowayproject/Transmogrify/doc_src/getting_started.rst

 Lastly, the URL generator is a piece of code that generates the URL for the image based on what the designer wants to do with the image.

-Currently there is a URL generator for Django (as a template tag), and URL routers for lighttpd (as a 404 handler) and Django (for local serving).
+Currently there is a URL generator for Django (as a template tag), and URL routers for lighttpd (as a 404 handler), Apache (as a 404 handler) and Django (for local serving).
 Help for other frameworks and servers is greatly appreciated.
 The image processor is pure python.

 The URL Generator